Skip to content

 Becoming a tenant

-We advertise available places to let on the Rightmove website.
+We advertise the majority of our available residential and commercial places to let in England and Wales on the Rightmove website.

-If you’ve decided that becoming a National Trust tenant is right for you, the first place to start your search is the Rightmove website where we advertise all current properties.
+If you’ve decided that becoming a National Trust residential tenant is right for you, the first place to start your search is the Rightmove website where we advertise the majority of our current properties.

 We don’t keep waiting lists, so it’s worth checking the Rightmove site regularly.
-You can register on their site for an alert to be sent whenever a suitable property becomes available.
+You can register on its site for an alert to be sent whenever a suitable property becomes available.

 Found somewhere you like?

-Once you’ve found a property you’re interested in, you’ll need to contact the local office dealing with the letting to arrange an appointment for a viewing.
+Once you’ve found a property you’re interested in, you’ll need to contact the local team managing the letting to arrange an appointment to view it.
+Information about the property and any contact details you'll need will be either on the Rightmove listing or in the related brochure.

-After you’ve viewed the property, you’ll then need to complete an application form and have a credit check, to make sure that you are able to pay the rent and look after the property.
+After you’ve viewed the property, you’ll need to complete an application form and go through a credit check, to make sure you're able to pay the rent and look after the property.
 You may also be asked to attend an interview.

 If you’re successful, you’ll be required to sign a legal tenancy agreement.
 You may like to take independent advice, which could be from a solicitor, the Citizens Advice Bureau, or other appropriate organisations.

-You might find our Residential Tenants Handbook useful, which has more information about becoming a National Trust tenant.
+If you want more information about becoming a National Trust tenant, you might find our Residential Tenant's Handbook useful.
 Once you’ve signed and paid the first instalment of rent, we’ll give you the keys.

-Download the handbook PDFs using the links at the bottom of this page.
+Download the Handbook PDF using the link at the bottom of this page.

 Thatched and cream washed cottages in Luccombe Village, Somerset